SolidityOps/solidity-security-docs/README.md

 # SolidityOps Platform Documentation

-Welcome to the comprehensive documentation for the SolidityOps Security Platform.
+Welcome to the comprehensive documentation for the SolidityOps Security Platform (BlockSecOps).
 This repository contains technical guides, deployment procedures, and operational documentation for all platform components.

+**Product Name**: BlockSecOps Dashboard (frontend interface)

 ## 📚 Documentation Structure